flipp-oss/deimos/docs/CONFIGURATION.md

 timestamp_column|`:updated_at`|Name of the column to query.
 Remember to add an index to this column! delay_time|2|Amount of time in seconds to wait before picking up records, to allow for transactions to finish. full_table|false|If set to true, do a full table dump to Kafka each run.
-Good for very small tables.
+Good for very small tables. start_from_beginning|true|If false, start from the current time instead of the beginning of time if this is the first time running the poller.

 ## Kafka Configuration